atchutapavankumar/alloperations/README.md

-# alloperations by pavan kumar
+# alloperations by pavan kumar atchuta